Hyndman, Pennsylvania

 Hyndman is a borough in Bedford County, Pennsylvania, United States.
-As of the 2020 census, the population was 863.
+As of the 2020 census, the population was 863 Hyndman is located in Southwest Bedford County, Pennsylvania, just North of the Mason-Dixon Line.
+The small town sits in the valley between Wills Mountain and Savage Mountain.

 History

 The first known settler in the area was Samuel Waters, who lived near Wills Creek and built a bridge across it before 1800.
 Around 1800, Jacob Burkett and Amos Raley started a boatbuilding business at the settlement called Bridgeport.
 Boats were needed to float grain down to Cumberland, Maryland.
 In 1850, Enoch Cade opened a store, and in 1865 a one-room school was opened.
 Samuel Miller began laying out a town on his land north of the creek.

 In 1871, the Baltimore and Ohio Railroad first came through the town, going from Cumberland to Pittsburgh, and the Bedford and Bridgeport Railroad was built from Mt.
 Dallas (near Everett) to Cumberland.
 In September 1877, the town was incorporated, and in December of that year the town was renamed Hyndman in honor of the B&O's Connellsville Division Railroad Superintendent E. K. Hyndman.
 The first elected officials were Chief Burgess S. M. Wilhelm and Council members J. W. Madore, W. S. Mullin, Samuel Miller, and Henry Miller.
 Early industries included the manufacturing of bricks and limestone.

 In 1889, the National Bank of South Pennsylvania was opened in Hyndman, but failed in 1905.
 It was purchased by J. J. Hoblitzell, giving it the name it has today – Hoblitzell National Bank.
 In 1892 the Hyndman Water Company was completed, in 1893 the electric plant opened, the telephone exchange was begun in 1906, and in 1927 a fire company was organized.

 A major fire in late December 1949 burned out Hyndman's business center – mostly of frame building construction – before it was brought under control.
 In August 2017, a 33-car train derailment sparked fires that resulted in evacuation of most of the town's residents for several days.